brindelin/datacleaning_classproj/README.md

 datacleaning_classproj
 ======================

 This is the repo for the datacleaning class course project.
 This repo contains an r script named run_analysis that reads the processes the data from the UCI HAR Dataset and creates a tidy data set.
-This script assumes the UCI Har Dataset is in in the current working directory.
+This script assumes the UCI Har Dataset is in the current working directory and the same directory as the script..

 The script then: